The Derived Deligne Conjecture: Filtered Modules and complexes

-for $i ≥ 0$ endows $[A,B]^∗_∗$ with the structure of a twisted complex. \end{lem}
+for $i \geq 0$ endows $[A,B]^\ast_\ast$ with the structure of a twisted complex. \end{lem}

-\subsubsection{Totalization}
+\section{Totalization}

-Here we recall the definition of the totalization functor from \cite{whitehouse} and some of the structure that it comes with.
+In order to relate derived $A_\infty$-algebras to the classical $A_\infty$-settings, we will make use of totalization techniques.
+We will introduce the specific totalization functor we are working with and the required related tools.
 This functor and its enriched versions are key to establish a correspondence between $A_\infty$-algebras and derived $A_\infty$-algebras.